rlennon/chickchickrun21/README.md

     Stand-ups will occur on Mondays, 7.30 PM UTC (automated) and Wednesdays, 7 PM UTC (presential).
     The order that people give their updates will be based on alphabetical order of those present at the meeting.
-    Updates will be in the form: What I've done, Implediments, What I plan to do Sprint planning will occur every other Wednesdays 7PM UTC.
+    Updates will be in the form: What I've done, Implediments, What I plan to do Sprint planning will occur every <Friday 8:00 PM Irish Time>.
-    Please add and update items within Jira prior to the sprint planning session.
+    Please add and update items within <open discussion> prior to the sprint planning session.
-    Sprint retro will occur <frequency, date & time>.
+    Sprint retro will occur <Friday 7:30 PM Irish Time>.
-    The order that people present their sprint retro updates will be based on <sample: alphabetical> order of those present at the meeting.
+    The order that people present their sprint retro updates will be based on sample: reverse alphabetical order of those present at the meeting.
     Points raised in the sprint retro will be noted and posted on the slack channel by the Scrum Master.
     Backlog refinement?
+Where, when, how....
     Task estimation will be done using Pocker Planner.
     Come prepared to meetings.
     Be on time for Stand Ups and meetings.